 A consistent daily schedule is planned to offer a balance of learning activities.
 Learning is both formal and informal.

 Play is planned for every day.
 Listening is balanced with talking, group activities with solitary time, indoors with outdoors, quiet play with noisy play.
-The teaching team meets daily for 30 minutes to discuss and review student observations and anecdotal notes to enable them to plan for instruction.
-One afternoon a month, the teaching staff has an extended planning time from 1:00 to 3:00.
-IQPPS 4.10 Your child will have the opportunity for the following types of activities every day:
+Your child will have the opportunity for the following types of activities every day: